Copyright © 2007 jsd

 Note that as discussed above, keeping things lined up in columns is critical.
 It may help to use grid-ruled paper, or at least to sketch in some guidelines.

 Now consider the first two digits together, namely the 7 and the 5.
 Look at the crib to find the largest entry less than or equal to 75.
 It is 65, as in 5×13=65.
-Write copy this entry to the division problem, on row b, directly under the 75.
-Since this came from row 5 of the crib, write a 5 on the answer line, aligned with the 75 and the 65, as shown.
+Copy this entry to the appropriate row of the division problem, namely row b.
+Align it with the 75 on the previous row.
+Since this is 5 times the divisor, write a 5 on the answer line, aligned with the 75 and the 65, as shown.
 Check the work, to see that 5 (on the answer line) times 13 (the divisor, on line a), equals 65 (on line b).

 Now do the subtraction, namely 75−65=10, and write the result on line c as shown.

-We now shift attention from the first column to the middle column of figure 8.
-Bring down the 2 from the dividend, as shown by the red arrow in the middle column of the figure.
+We now shift attention to the situation shown in figure 21.
+Bring down the 2 from the dividend, as shown by the red arrow.
 So now the number we are working on is 102, on line c.

 The steps from now on are a repeat of earlier steps.